 It’s the perfect pizza side salad, especially alongside a crab rangoon pizza.

-I also love this salad served with shrimp ceviche or shrimp wonton soup for a light, fresh meal.
+I also love this salad served with raw shrimp ceviche or shrimp wonton soup for a light, fresh meal.

 This miso dressing itself gives an extra boost of umami when spooned over steak lettuce wraps or roasted vegetables.